gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For consistency, InvalidUserDataException is thrown instead of ReportException when user incorrectly uses the dependency insight report.

+### Copying configurations also copies the resolution strategy

+Previously, after performing the copy, the resolution strategy was shared between the target and source configuration.
+This behavior is now corrected.
+Copy operation copies all the resolution strategy settings and the target configuration contains own instance of the resolution strategy.
+The impact of this change is minimal - it is mentioned here only for completeness.
+The new behavior is much better for all users.

 ### Removed getSupportsAppleScript() in org.gradle.util.Jvm

 In the deprecated internal class `org.gradle.util.Jvm` we removed the method `getSupportsAppleScript()` to check that AppleScriptEngine is available on the Jvm.